100+ Treasure Hunt Clues for You

 Adult clues

 Finding good riddles for adults is a challenge.
-During my research I found a lot of riddles I came across to be very unintuitive.
-Is this maybe the point?
-Are some people simply better at riddling than others?
-Tough questions demand tougher answers, but these riddles will find a way of making your head spin, yet still retain the fun factor.
+During my research I found a lot of riddles I found very unintuitive – to the pooint of absurdity.
+Could that be the point?
+Or are some people simply better at riddling than others?
+Tough questions demand tougher answers, but these riddles will find a way of making your head spin without the frustration of being unanswerable.

 Answer: Cherry